salman876/portfolio/README.md

 These rules and plugins help maintain code quality, prevent common errors, and enforce best practices in React and TypeScript development.
 It is something I have aquired over the years working with different teams and projects.

+## Prettier Configuration

+This project uses Prettier for consistent code formatting.
+Here's a breakdown of my Prettier configuration:

+- **plugins**: Uses `@trivago/prettier-plugin-sort-imports` for sorting imports.
+- **arrowParens**: Avoids parentheses around a sole arrow function parameter.
+Do not need them.
+- **printWidth**: Sets the line width to 120 characters.
+- **singleQuote**: Uses single quotes instead of double quotes.
+- **trailingComma**: Adds trailing commas wherever possible.
+- **semi**: Adds semicolons at the ends of statements.
+All great things must end with a `;`.
+- **importOrder**: Defines a specific order for import statements, grouped by type.
+- **importOrderSeparation**: Adds a newline between import groups.
+- **importOrderSortSpecifiers**: Alphabetically sorts import specifiers.

+I have got OCD for import orders as well as approprite new lines between import groups.

 ## Nice to haves
 - Sentry error reporting
 - GA4 analytics